A quantum wire approach to weighted combinatorial graph optimisation problems: Hardware implementation

 \section{Hardware implementation}

-To implement MWIS annealing on neutral atom hardware, we employ the protocol introduced in \cite{deOliveiraPritchard2025}, using local light shifts to implement node weights as illustrated in \figref{fig:qpu_components} and detailed in Appendix~\ref{appendix:experiment_setup}.
+To implement MWIS annealing on neutral atom hardware, we employ the protocol introduced in \cite{deOliveiraPritchard2025}, using local light-shifts to implement node weights as illustrated in \figref{fig:qpu_components} and detailed in Appendix~\ref{appendix:experiment_setup}.
 This method integrates a global annealing schedule with site-specific, time-dependent light shifts, dynamically generated via an acousto-optic modulator (AOM) and a spatial light modulator (SLM).
-The protocol is defined by a global Rabi frequency $\Omega$ and local detuning pulses $\Delta_i(t)=\Delta(t)+\delta_{ac}^{i}(t)$, where $\Delta_i(t)$ is the global detuning of the Rydberg lasers and $\delta_\mr{ac}^i(t)=w_i\delta_\mr{ac}(t)$ encodes vertex weights through local light shifts.
+The protocol is defined by a global Rabi frequency $\Omega$ and local detuning pulses $\Delta_i(t)=\Delta(t)+\delta_{ac}^{i}(t)$, where $\Delta_i(t)$ is the global detuning of the Rydberg lasers and $\delta_\mr{ac}^i(t)=w_i\delta_\mr{ac}(t)$ encodes vertex weights through local light-shifts.

 Atoms are spatially arranged to represent the unit-disk graph instance of the MWIS problem, with edge-connected qubits placed within a blockade radius ($r_B\sim\SI{12}{\micro\meter}$) to enforce interaction constraints.
 Initially, the system is prepared in the ground state $\ket{0}^{\otimes N}$ with $\Omega=0$ and $\Delta_i=\Delta<0$.
 The Rabi frequency is increased to its maximum and kept constant while the global detuning $\Delta(t)$ is swept to resonance ($\Delta_i=\Delta=0$).
 After crossing resonance, the local detunings $\Delta_i(t)=\delta_{ac}^{i}(t)=w_{i}\delta_{ac}(t)$ are introduced for every atom while keeping the global Rydberg lasers at resonance ($\Delta=0$).
 During annealing, the maximum local detuning is limited to $\Delta_i^\text{max}(t)< 0.9 C_6/R^6$ to maintain blockade constraints between edge-connected atoms.
+Annealing typically occurs over a timescale of about \SI{8}{\micro\second}.
 This procedure is illustrated in \figref{fig:qpu_components} (a) and (b).
 The local detunings are calibrated via closed-loop feedback of the SLM hologram using spectroscopic measurements, typically achieving $\lesssim7\%$ RMS error after five iterations.
 The annealing schedule ensures that blockade constraints are satisfied as detunings increase, and the final Hamiltonian corresponds directly to the classical MWIS cost function of Eq.~\eqref{eq:costMWIS}.